 Q8bot Robot Dog

-Q8bot is a miniature quadruped robot powered by 8 Dynamixel motors (hence the name :D).
+Q8bot is a miniature, dynamic quadruped robot powered by 8 Dynamixel motors (hence the name :D).

-This project is a good representation of my interdisciplinary engineering skills: mechanical design, electronics design, firmware development, robotics, and more.
+This project is a great representation of my interdisciplinary engineering skills: mechanical design, electronics design, firmware development, robotics, and more.

 Latest jumping test in slow motion